En kvinna med händer uppsträckta mot himlen

 PARTICIPATE IN FUNERAL & CEREMONY

-Attending a funeral is a way to honor the deceased and show support for the next of kin.
-However, it could raise questions around attire, etiquette and what is expected during the ceremony.
-Whether it's your first funeral or you just want to feel secure in what's going on, the guide below can help you prepare in a respectful way.
+Attending a funeral is a way to honor the person who has passed and to show support for their loved ones.
+It can also raise questions about attire, etiquette, and what to expect during the ceremony.
+Whether it’s your first funeral or you simply want to feel more confident about what lies ahead, the guide below will help you prepare with care and respect.

 Before the Ceremony

-Read the invitation carefully; there may be specific requests for attire, flowers or gifts
+Read the invitation carefully as it may include specific requests regarding attire, flowers or gifts

-• Choose attire; traditionally one wears dark and discreet colors, but some families may wish for something different.
+• Choose appropriate attire.
+Traditionally, dark and understated colors are worn, but some families may request something different.

 During the Ceremony

-• Show respect and follow the structure of the ceremony: priest, officiant or ceremony officer often leads the program
+• Show respect by following the structure of the ceremony, which is usually led by a priest, officiant, or ceremony leader.

-• Keep a low-key tone; avoid talking loudly or interfering during the ceremony
+• Keep a calm and low key presence; avoid speaking loudly or disrupting the service.

 After the Ceremony

-• Show support to the next of kin; a simple hug, a few comforting words or a greeting can mean a lot
+• Offer your support to the next of kin; a simple hug, a few kind words, or a warm greeting can mean a great deal.

 See also